Vegetable Stock From Scraps

 vegetable stock in a stock pot simmering

-Each time I cut up vegetables, I place the scraps in a Zip Lock gallon-sized bag in the freezer.
-This includes the peels and cores too.
-I continue filling up the Zip Lock Bag by simply grabbing it from the freezer whenever I have more scraps to add.
-Then popping it back into the freezer.
+Each time I cut up specific vegetables, I place the scraps in a large zip lock bag that I keep in the freezer.
+This includes the peels, leaves and cores too.
+I continue filling up the plastic bag by simply grabbing it from the freezer whenever I have more scraps to add.
+Then popping it back in to store.
 These scraps work wonderfully for slow simmering on the stove top, creating a velvety rich vegetable stock that I use for risotto, soups, broths, sauces.
 You name it.
-Vegetable Stock From Scraps is one of the most versatile stocks you have in your kitchen.
-Being able to make it anytime I’d like to, is somewhat of a luxury.
-Although it might not seem so until you have made some yourself.

 Directions

 Remove your vegetable scraps from the freezer and place them in a large stockpot.
 Fill the stockpot with about a gallon or so of water.
-Add an ample amount of salt, about 2 tablespoons per gallon I find works well.
-Which works out to the recommended 1.5 tsp of salt per quart of water.
+Add an ample amount of salt, about 2 tsp. per gallon I find works well.
 You can also add peppercorns if you’d like to the pot.
 Add two garlic cloves.
 You do not need to remove the peel from the garlic.
 I like adding some fat to my homemade stock.
 It creates more richness to the final product.
-I add about 2 tbsp of butter with a bay leaf.
+I add about 2 tbsp. of butter with a bay leaf.

-Place lid on and heat on a low simmer for several hours.
-Since this is not a bone broth where you would be slow simmering the bones to release all the goodness from them which takes about 8-12 hours.
-The vegetables work much quicker so you can have stock ready to use in as little as 1.5-2 hours.
+Place lid on and heat on a low simmer.
+The vegetables work much quicker so you can have stock ready to use in as little as 1-2 hours.

 vegetable stock in a large stock pot being simmered